EBI-Metagenomics/envIdent/README.md

 have an empty accession and `NA` identity/coverage where those columns are present.
 Their reads remain included under `Unclassified` in the Krona counts and reports.

-`asv/<sample>_asv_read_counts.tsv` is generated once per sample by the MGnify pipelines toolkit's `make_asv_count_table`, counting nonzero forward-map entries for the filtered reads from DADA2.
+`asv/<sample>_asv_read_counts.tsv` is generated once per sample, counting nonzero forward-map entries for the filtered reads from DADA2.
 Counts are independent of taxonomy and are generated even when both database branches are disabled.
-BOLD and MIDORI share this table.
-Empty counts retain the `asv` and `count` header.

 Both final `taxonomy_lca_all_hits.tsv` and `taxonomy_lca_top_hits.tsv` files are headerless, with columns `ASV ID`, `taxonomy`, and `count`.
 The third column comes